Mercerenies/latitude/docs/spec/i_syntax_and_semantics/ch6_controlflow.md

 To evaluate a while-loop, the condition will be checked.
 If it is truthy, the body will be executed once.
 Then the condition will be checked again, and so on.
-Within the scope of the body method *and* the condition method, the loop will define a dynamically-scoped procedure `$break`.
-This method can be called with one argument, which will result in the loop immediately ceasing execution.
-In this case, the return value of the loop is the value of the argument to the `$break` procedure.

 The resulting while-loop syntax is as follows.